Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "The nearest hospital is two hours away, and I can't drive your car," Francis said, holding on to the hem of Ricard's shirt as he leaned out the window.
 "But by all means, go ahead and break your neck if you want to."

 "Fair enough," Ricard said, stepping back and sitting down on the bed.
 He unbuttoned his shirt and threw it over an armchair in the corner of the room, winking at Francis whose gaze was frozen right on him.
-"See something you like?"